Artist's rendering of the rings of Saturn (NASA, JPL, Planetary Photojournal)

 A similar thing would have happened in the early Solar System, as we will see when discussing the origin of the Solar System.
-At that time, the now solid portions of the planets would have existed as gases, or as innumerable bits of microscopic dust -- ices, soots and metal oxides -- orbiting the Sun, in the Solar Nebula.
-With such huge amounts of gas and dust, interactions between the materials in a given region would guarantee that the motions were nearly uniform, and collisional velocities would be very small, allowing things to build up very rapidly.
-A similar thing occurs in the rings of Saturn, as we will see in class, but because of the close proximity of Saturn (all of the rings are within a region defined by the Roche Limit, where Saturn's gravity is stronger than the gravity of the ring particles), objects that build up to large sizes are more likely to be torn apart, than to grow still further.
-In the Solar Nebula, the Roche Limit for the Sun was in a region where no solid materials could exist, because of the Sun's high temperature, so it was not a factor; and as objects rapidly built up, through collisions, there was no limit on how large they could grow, save for the available materials.
+At that time the now solid portions of the planets would have existed as gases, or as innumerable bits of microscopic dust -- ices, soots and metal oxides -- orbiting the Sun, within the Solar Nebula.
+With such huge amounts of gas and dust interactions between the materials in a given region would guarantee that the motions were nearly uniform, and collisional velocities would be very small, allowing things to build up very rapidly.
+A similar thing occurs in the rings of Saturn, but because of the close proximity of Saturn (all of the rings are within a region defined by the Roche Limit, where Saturn's gravity is stronger than the gravity of the ring particles), objects that build up to large sizes are more likely to be torn apart than to grow still further.
+In the Solar Nebula, the Roche Limit for the Sun was in a region where no solid materials could exist because of the Sun's high temperature, so it was not a factor; and as objects rapidly built up through collisions there was no limit on how large they could grow, save for the amount of available materials.

-Above, an overall image (the visual image near top of this page)
+Above, an overall image (namely, the visible-light image near the top of this page)